csirmaz-lit/Primus-Vittason/book.md

 “And: ‘The Experience is the helplessness that I can be so easily destroyed, that my body is so fragile.’

 “These sentences won’t make too much sense at this stage.
 We are at the beginning of exploring and understanding the Experience.
 As we progress on our journey, and talk about and practice achieving the Experience, return to these statements for inspiration.
 They will be gradually filled with meaning.”

+# ***

+**“In modern life, our relationship with ourselves, and therefore with others, has become unhealthy.
+We need to tear down these relationships and rebuild them from the ground up.”**
 # II Perception and the Mind

 When we perceive something, we always do so on a physical level.
 Let us call this **material perception**.
 We see light, we hear sound, we smell small molecules, and so on.
 This is not a surprising statement, but it has wide-ranging consequences.
 One is that even though we say things like “I see you are happy,” we can never actually see the happiness, only someone who looks and sounds like someone who is happy.
 Therefore if someone (or something) can mimic being happy completely, we are forced to assume that it is indeed happy, as we will find nothing to contradict this assumption.
 It also means that ultimately, machines can become intelligent and can have emotions, as there is no inherent reason why they could not seem to be intelligent and have emotions.